maiku1008/sudoku/README.md

 You can then access the described API via localhost:8080

 ## TODO:
-- Add validation when passing string or file
 - Use different methods for interacting with the API.
     - POST for creating a new sudoku
     - PATCH to solve